LeakyAbstractions/blog/quotes/_posts/2011-02-12-type-hierarchies.md

   link: http://genius.cat-v.org/rob-pike/
 ---

-When there is no type hierarchy, you don't have to manage the type hierarchy.
+When there is no type hierarchy, you don’t have to manage the type hierarchy.